-In the Interconnector market, which accounts for 60.4% of the value of production, the Group continued to carry out activities in the year 2024 for the installation of many of the most important submarine electricity interconnection infrastructures in Europe.
-The various projects in which the Group was involved during the sixmonth period included activities related to the "Sa.Co.I.
-(Sardinia-Corsica-Italy) 3" project for the construction of the HVDC submarine cable connecting the Italian peninsula, Sardinia and Corsica, with a length of more than 400 km and a capacity of approximately 400 MW (project awarded by Terna SpA and implemented by the Group on behalf of Saipem SpA).
-Functional activities were carried out for the construction of the last interconnection (so-called West Branch, Sicily-Sardinia) of the broader "Tyrrhenian Link" project, for the HVDC connection between Campania, Sardinia and Sicily (a project awarded by Terna SpA and implemented by the Group on behalf of Nexans AS).
-Activities were also carried out as part of the "Eastern Green Link" project for the construction of the HVDC submarine cable between Scotland and England, with a length of 400 km and a capacity of 2 GW (project awarded by National Grid Electricity Transmission Plc).
-In June 2024, the Group began its activities in the "GreatSea Interconnector" project, instrumental in the construction of the HDVC electricity interconnector linking Greece and Cyprus through one of the longest and deepest submarine cables in the world, reaching depths of over 3,000 metres, covering 900 km and allowing the exchange of up to 2,000 MW of electricity.
-Lastly, in September, activities were started and carried out for the "Bay of Biscay" project, awarded by the client NKT, relating to the support for the installation of the HDVC and Fibre Optic (FO) submarine cable, at the North Link area that will connect the two French landings (Le Porge and Seignosse) and the South Link area that will see the connection between the French landing (Capbreton) and the Spanish landing Lemoniz.
+In the interconnector market, which accounts for 51.4% of the value of production, the Company continued to carry out activities in 2024 for the installation of many of the most important submarine electricity interconnection infrastructures in Europe.
+The various projects in which the Company was involved during the six-month period included activities related to the "Sa.Co.I.
+(Sardinia-Corsica-Italy) 3" project for the construction of the HVDC submarine cable connecting the Italian peninsula, Sardinia and Corsica, with a length of more than 400 km and a capacity of approximately 400 MW (project awarded by Terna SpA and implemented by the Company on behalf of Saipem SpA).
+Functional activities were carried out for the construction of the last interconnection (so-called West Branch, Sicily-Sardinia) of the broader "Tyrrhenian Link" project, for the HVDC connection between Campania, Sardinia and Sicily (a project awarded by Terna SpA and implemented by the Company on behalf of Nexans AS).
+In June 2024, the Company began its activities in the "GreatSea Interconnector" project, instrumental in the construction of the HDVC electricity interconnector linking Greece and Cyprus through one of the longest and deepest submarine cables in the world, reaching depths of over 3,000 metres, covering 900 km and allowing the exchange of up to 2,000 MW of electricity.
+Lastly, in September, activities were started and carried out for the "Bay of Biscay" project, awarded by the client NKT, relating to the support for the installation of the HDVC and FO submarine cable, at the North Link area that will connect the two French landings (Le Porge and Seignosse) and the South Link area that will see the connection between the French landing (Capbreton) and the Spanish landing Lemoniz.

-In the Windfarm market, which represents 31.2% of the value of production, during the financial year 2024 the Group was involved in several projects in the Northern Seas and the Mediterranean, including the offshore wind farm off the coast of Courseulles-sur-Mer (Parc éolien en mer du Calvados) in France's Normandy region, with an area of 45 km and a capacity of 450 MW.
-As part of this project, awarded by Eoliennes Offshore du Calvados SAS, the Group carried out activities on behalf of Saipem SpA.
+In the Windfarm market, which represents 35.7% of the value of production, during the financial year 2024 the Company was involved in several projects in the Northern Seas and the Mediterranean, including the offshore wind farm off the coast of Courseulles-sur-Mer (Parc éolien en mer du Calvados) in France's Normandy region, with an area of 45 km and a capacity of 450 MW.
+As part of this project, awarded by Eoliennes Offshore du

+Calvados SAS, the Company carried out activities on behalf of Saipem SpA.
 The collaboration with the Dutch state company Tennet Bv for the projects "Hollandse Kust West Alpha and Beta" and "Ijmuiden Ver Alpha, Beta and Gamma", which are part of the Dutch government broader plan to reach a total capacity of 21 GW of offshore wind energy by 2030, which started in 2020, continued.
 In addition, cooperation with TenneT Offshore GmbH (Germany) began within the framework of the "Poseidon" project for the expansion and grid connection of offshore wind farms in German territorial waters and the German Exclusive Economic Zone (EEZ).
-In the Mediterranean, the Group was active in several projects to develop floating offshore wind farms with market players Copenhagen Offshore Partners (COP), 7 Seas Med Srl, and Ichnusa Wind Power Srl.
+In the Mediterranean, the Company was active in several projects to develop floating offshore wind farms with market players Copenhagen Offshore Partners (COP), 7 Seas Med Srl, and Ichnusa Wind Power Srl.